DisruptivelyUseful/handheld-light-graffiti/README.md

 These kinds of fittings come in a wide range of sizes, and are a good, cheap, widely available option for connecting things together.
 Source your flashlight and lens first, and then find your coupler to match them.
 The distance between the lens and the stencil is more important than the distance between the light source and the stencil.
 Find the focal length by simply holding your lens in front of your stencil/flashlight and then source your coupler accordingly.

+Since the coupling is all about attaching the flashlight to the lens with the correct distance between them to focus, we think a number of other things could work for this, though we haven't personally tried.

+**GuerrillaBeam Coupling**

+The now-defunct [GuerillaBeam project](https://streettoolbox.fandom.com/wiki/Guerilla_Beam) is a 3D printed slide holder AKA a coupling meant for a flashlight on one end and a 35mm camera lens on the other end.
+A number of adaptations have been make and a lot of these 3D printing files can be found when you search "guerillabeam" on [Thingiverse](https://www.thingiverse.com/search?q=guerillabeam&type=things&sort=relevant).

+**Crafty Coupling**

+We are pretty sure you could use materials such as cardboard, tape, hot glue, foam, toilet paper tubes, pool noodles etc to figure out a coupling for your flashlight and lens if you want to get creative with cheap supplies.

 **COUPLER RESOURCES:**

 - [1.5x4” FERNCO coupler](https://www.amazon.com/Fernco-P1056-415-Flexible-Coupling-4-Inch/dp/B000I1AVCS/ref=sr_1_29?crid=25XW03K529JES&dchild=1&keywords=fernco+coupling+1+1%2F2&qid=1591568700&sprefix=fernco%2Caps%2C223&sr=8-29)
-- This part could be low-tech, like some stiff cardboard and tape
+- This part could be crafty, like some stiff cardboard and tape
-- Or high tech, like a [3D printed part](https://www.thingiverse.com/search?q=stencil&type=things&sort=relevant)
+- Or it could be a [3D printed part](https://www.thingiverse.com/search?q=stencil&type=things&sort=relevant) custom fitted to your flashlight and lens

 ## OTHER NEAT RESOURCES: